 KARA KRAWIECKI | HEAD STUNT COACH

 “I am excited to begin the STUNT program at Maryville University,” Krawiecki said.
 “STUNT is currently the fastest growing women’s sport in the country, and I can’t wait to get in on the ground floor here at Maryville.
 Stunting, tumbling and competing were always my favorite and the most exciting components of cheerleading.
-I am thrilled that the students at Maryville will be able to experience this up-and-coming sport, and I look forward to building a fun, competitively and academically successful program.”
+I look forward to building a fun, competitively and academically successful program.”

 At Oakland, Krawiecki was responsible for recruiting male and female student-athletes to the cheer squad.
 She created the game day choreography for performances at volleyball and men’s and women’s basketball games.
 Krawiecki led Oakland’s small coed college cheer team to a sixth-place finish at the NCA College Nationals in April 2017.